Tracheoesophageal fistula and esophageal atresia repair

 After the Procedure

 After surgery, your child will be cared for in the hospital's NICU.
-Your child will be placed in a special bed called an incubator, which provides warmth and helps prevent infection.

 Additional treatments after surgery usually include:

 - Chest tube (a tube through the skin into the chest wall) to drain fluids from the space between the outside of the lung and the inside of the chest cavity.

 If both the TEF and EA are repaired:

 - A tube is placed through the nose into the stomach (nasogastric tube) during the surgery.

 - Feedings are usually started through this tube a few days after surgery.

 - Feedings by mouth are started slowly.
 The baby may need feeding therapy.

 If only the TEF is repaired, a G-tube is used for feedings until the atresia can be repaired.

 While your baby is in the hospital, the care team will show you how to use and replace the G-tube.
 You may also be sent home with an extra G-tube.
 The hospital staff will inform a home health supply company of your equipment needs.